Bas-Shiekh/Tabs-component-task/README.md

   - `size` (string, optional): The size of the tabs.
 Use `'small'`, `'middle'`, or `'large'`.
 (Default: `'small'`)
   - `position` (string, optional): The position of the tabs.
 Use `'top'`, `'bottom'`, `'left'`, or `'right'`.
 (Default: `'top'`)
   - `centered` (boolean, optional): Set to `true` to center-align the tabs.
 (Default: `false`)
+  - `className` (string, optional): Custom CSS styles for the tabs by using tailwindCss or add class for root element
   - `style` (object, optional): Custom CSS styles for the tabs.
 You can define the following properties:
       - `color` (string, optional): The text color of inactive tabs.
 (Default: `'black'`)
       - `activeColor` (string, optional): The text color of the active tab.
 (Default: `'blue'`)